O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/ZetachainPreviousAuditsExplained.md

 - The ``zetaclient`` is a crucial part of the ecosystem.
 Although zetachain will function fine on its own, all bridging and cross-chain functionality would be broken.
 - Having this client be resilient to crashes is important as a result.
 There were no protections against Go panics recovering at the time of this audit.
 - If a crash occurred, it would prevent all transactions from both the EVM and Bitcoin signers to go through.
-- One way a crash was found was sending in invalid Bitcoin address.
+- One way a crash was found was sending an invalid Bitcoin address.
 Upon calling ``btcutil.DecodeAddress()`` with an invalid address, a crash would occur.

 #### Zellic 3.11: Ethermint Ante handler bypass (high)